ansible/ansible-container/docs/rst/container_yml/reference.rst

     # Push images and generate the deployment playbook
     $ ansible-container deploy --push-to openshift

-In the above example, images will be pushed to *https://192.168.3.14.xip.io/my-project*.
+In the above example, images will be pushed to *https://local.openshift*.
 Each image will result in a repository name of *foo-<service-name>*, where *foo* is the *repository_prefix* value for the *openshift* registry.
 For example, suppose the project included a service named *web*.
-The image for it would be pushed to a repository named *foo-web*
+Its image would be pushed to a repository named *foo-web*

+Use the ``pull_from_url`` attribute, if the URL for pushing images differs from the URL used to pull images.
+When using a registry hosted on the cluster, it's possible that the DNS name or IP address used to access the registry from outside the cluster differs from that used inside the cluster.
+In that case, set the ``url`` to the external address, the one used to push images, and set the ``pull_from_url`` to the address used inside the cluster to pull images.

-You can also use the ``push`` command to push images directly, and bypass the generation of a deployment playbook.
+The ``push`` command can also be used to push images directly, and bypass the generation of a deployment playbook.
 The following will push images to the *google* registry:

 .. code-block:: bash